addrummond/mlm/Readme.md

 The Fusion 360 design for the case is exported in `case/case.f3d`.
 The PCB attaches using five M1.6 4mm countersunk screws.
 The dimples under the LEDs should be painted white and then given a gloss varnish.
+A 10x10x2mm piece of transparent acrylic should be glued in place over the sensor window.
+(If you don't to add this, adjust `WINDOW_ATTENUATION_STOPS` in `config.h`.)

 The device functions as a reflective light meter.
 The same design could be adapted for a spot meter or incident light meter by placing a lens or diffuser